(All fields required)

 Yuan W, Holland SK, Schmithorst VJ, Walz NC, Cecil KM, Jones BV, Karunanayaka P, Michaud L, Wade SL.
 Diffusion tensor MR imaging reveals persistent white matter alteration after traumatic brain injury experienced during early childhood.
 AJNR Am J Neuroradiol.
 2007 Nov-Dec;28(10):1919-25.

 Hee K. Kim, MD, received her medical training in Seoul, Korea, at Korea University College of Medicine, where she also completed a Fellowship in Musculoskeletal Radiology.
-Dr. Kim continued her fellowship training at Cincinnati Children’s Hospital in Pediatric Radiology and Body MR & Cardiovascular Imaging.
+Dr. Kim continued her fellowship training at Cincinnati Children’s Hospital Medical Center in pediatric radiology and body MR and cardiovascular imaging.
 She has a special interest in research focusing on pediatric musculoskeletal disease.